abdelrahman-gaber/tf2-object-detection-api-tutorial/README.md

                          --eval_on_train_data 2>&1 | tee $out_dir/train.log
 ```

+You can notice that it actually runs the [model_main_tf2.py](train_tf2/model_main_tf2.py),
+which I copied from the object detection api package (directly in the object_detection folder), and you can also download it from [here]().

 It is also recommended to run the validation script along with the training scripts.
 The training script saves a checkpoint every _n_ steps while training, and this value can be specified in the parameter `--checkpoint_every_n`.
-While training is running, the validation script reads these checkpoints once they are available, and use them to evaluate the model with the validation set.
+While training is running, the validation script reads these checkpoints when they are available, and use them to evaluate the model with the validation set (from the validation tfrecord file).
-This will help us to monitor the training progress by printing the values on the terminal, or by using a GUI monitoring package like [tensorboard](https://www.tensorflow.org/tensorboard/get_started) as we will see.
+This will help us to monitor the training progress by printing the validation mAP on the terminal, or by using a GUI monitoring package like [tensorboard](https://www.tensorflow.org/tensorboard/get_started) as we will see.

 To run the validation script along with training script, open another terminal and run: